callmezaki/Libft-Creating_a_C_library/README.md

 I will be updating this repo and adding commits frequently Enjoy!!!

-The first project is creating a C ;ibrary with our own functions in it.
+The first project is creating a C ibrary with our own functions in it.